MarcellM01/Data_Engineering_1/Term_Project_1/readme.md

 ## Analytics Plan and Analytical Layer [Analytical_Layer_2](https://github.com/MarcellM01/Data_Engineering_1/blob/main/Term_Project_1/Analytical_layer_2.sql):

 Before the analytical plan was formulated, the datasets were thoroughly analyzed in mySQL where familiarity with the data columns, rows, and primary keys was gained.
-Is involved creating one huge table through a series of inner joins that contained all of the columns of all 6 tables in one common table, which would later see the irrelevant columns excluded as part of the analytical layer creation process.
+It involved creating one huge table through a series of inner joins that contained all of the columns of all 6 tables in one common table, which would later see the irrelevant columns excluded as part of the analytical layer creation process.